mattrent/CTF-Platform/README.md

 <a name="ucloud"></a>
 ## ☁️ Deploy to UCloud
-Deploying our platform onto UCloud is a streamlined process, thanks to our comprehensive Ansible script.
-This script is crafted to set up the Kubernetes cluster, install Tailscale, and deploy the Pulumi stacks, ensuring a seamless and efficient deployment experience.
+Deploying our platform onto UCloud is straightforward with our Ansible script.
+This script sets up the Kubernetes cluster, installs Tailscale, and deploys the Pulumi stacks, making the whole process smooth and efficient.

+We're also using [GitHub Actions](https://github.com/KianBankeLarsen/CTF-Platform/actions/workflows/ucloud-deploy.yml) in the main-wrapping repository to automate our CI/CD workflows.
+This helps keep everything up-to-date and running smoothly.

-For detailed setup instructions and additional information, please refer to the [README.md](./ucloud-k8s/README.md).
+For detailed setup instructions and more information, check out the [README.md](./ucloud-k8s/README.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>